-- Never install this remote starter on a manual transmission vehicle. - This system must be installed and wired through a safety switch it will not start in any forward or reverse gear. - Some automatic transmission vehicle (mainly older GM vehicles with a purple starter wire) have a mechanicaltype park safety switch instead of electrical safety switch.
+- · Never install this remote starter on a manual transmission vehicle. - .
+This system must be installed and wired through a safety switch so it will not start in any forward or reverse gear. - Some automatic transmission vehicles (mainly older GM vehicles with a purple starter wire) have a mechanicaltype park safety switch instead of electrical safety switch.
 The mechanical type does not interrupt the starter circuit when the transmission is any gear and does not offer the 100% level of safety required for remote starting purposes.
-Therefore, our system should never be installed on any vehicle that uses a mechanical type park safety switch. - Once you install this system, you must verify that the vehicle will not start any forward or reverse gear.
-Regardless of the type of vehicle. - Read operation manual for operating and programming routine. - Do not install any component near the brake, gas pedal or steering linkage. - Some vehicles have a factory installed transponder immobilizer system that can severely complicate the installation.
+Therefore, our system should never be installed on any vehicle that uses a mechanical type park safety switch. - Once you install this system, you must verify that the vehicle will not start in any forward or reverse gear, regardless of the type of vehicle. - · Read the user's manual for operating and programming routine. - · Do not install any component near the brake, gas pedal or steering linkage. - Some vehicles have a factory installed transponder immobilizer system that can severely complicate the installation.
 There is possibility that this system can not be installed on some immobilizer equipped vehicles. - Most vehicles have an SRS air bag system.
-Use extreme care and do not probe any wires of the SRS system. - Disconnect the car battery before connecting work on the vehicle. - Use conventional crimp lock, bullet on any wiring.
-Poor wiring, i.e. taped joints will possibly introduce unreliability into the alarm system and may result in false alarms or incorrect operation. - Install wiring neatly under carpets or behind trim to prevent possible damage to wires. - For the wires that operate at currents more than 10A, we suggest soldering all connection points.
+Use extreme care and do not probe any wires of the SRS system. - Check behind panels before drilling any holes.
+Ensure that no wiring harness or other components are located behind the panels that would otherwise be damaged. - Use conventional crimp lock or bullet type connectors on all wiring.
+Poor wiring, i.e. taped joints will possibly introduce unreliability into the alarm system and may result in false alarms or incorrect operation. - · Install wiring neatly under carpets or behind trim to prevent possible damage to wires. - For the wires that operate at currents more than 10A, we suggest soldering all connection points.
 Do not use crimp lock type connectors or wire nuts.